vernjan/ctf-writeups/src/main/kotlin/cz/vernjan/he19/ch05/README.md

 [OOXML](https://en.wikipedia.org/wiki/Office_Open_XML) format and even `zip` archives.

 After a small hint to focus on the document's metadata, I googled for the document's author - `SCIpher`.
-Wish I had pay more attention it before!
+Wish I had pay more attention to it before!
 And here is the solution [SCIpher - A Scholarly Message Encoder](https://pdos.csail.mit.edu/archive/scigen/scipher.html).

-Just paste the document's content and get the solution
+Just paste the document's content and get the solution:

 `https://hackyeaster.hacking-lab.com/hackyeaster/images/eggs/5e171aa074f390965a12fdc240.png`